Day 1: Arrival

-After having our first Irish breakfast, a bus takes during a three hour drive to the West coast of Ireland.
-At the gates of the Burren region we step on our bikes and cycle the first kilometers on the Wild Atlantic Way.
-One of Oliver Cromwell’s trusted friends‘ described the burren region somewhat macabre in the 17th century: No tree to hang a man, no pond to drown him, no soil to bury him.
+After having our first Irish breakfast, a bus takes us to the West coast of Ireland (a three-hour drive).
+At the gates of the Burren region, we get on our bikes and cycle the first kilometers on the Wild Atlantic Way.
+One of Oliver Cromwell’s trusted friends described the Burren region somewhat macabre in the 17th century: No tree to hang a man, no pond to drown him, no soil to bury him.

-In the late afternoon we reach Lisdoonvarna, with almost 750 inhabitants capital of the region and famous for the only health spa of the country and especially for the biggest marriage market of Europe, the Matchmarking Festival, which always takes place in September.
+In the late afternoon, we reach Lisdoonvarna with almost 750 inhabitants capital of the region and famous for the only health spa of the country and especially for the biggest marriage market of Europe, the Matchmaking Festival, which takes place in September.
 The hotel awaits us.
-For dinner we meet in the excellent hotel restaurant.
+For dinner we meet in the Michelin-rated hotel restaurant.

 Overnight in Lisdoonvarna

 Day 3: Burren region loop (38 miles/60 km)

 After breakfast, we cycle through the Burren region, a primal karst landscape with an unexpected opulent flora.
 Our bikes take us on steady rolling hills, almost without any traffic, through a stone desert of exceptional fascination.
 We visit the Poulnabrone Dolmen, an impressive sign of settlements in the Neolithic Age.

 Our first destination is Kilfenora, known for its cathedral, a partly restored ruin of the 12th century.
 Nearby there are three richly ornamented Celtic high crosses, among them the famous Doorty Cross.
 In the afternoon, we reach one of the tour's highlights: the Cliffs of Moher, fighting incessantly against powerful breakers.
 After a walk along the impressive rock formations, we go back to our hotel, either by bus or by bike.
 We have dinner again at the hotel owned restaurant.